Belgrave, Victoria: History

+Belgrave Volunteer Fire Brigade

+The local fire brigade was established by the local community in 1923.
+In 2023 it marked 100 years of service to the local community.

 McDonald's rejection

 In 1993, the Shire of Sherbrooke prepared a site specific amendment for land adjoining the Belgrave roundabout to facilitate the development of a 70-seat McDonald's restaurant including drive-through.
 The proposal was unpopular attracting many objections from within the local community.
 The Panel approved the proposal but disallowed the drive-through.
 McDonald's decided not to proceed with the development.
 Application for a nearly identical proposal by the site owner was approved by Yarra Ranges Council in 1996 but lost on appeal at the Victorian Administrative Appeals Tribunal.

-Business
+Despite protests by the locals, McDonald's opened at a site in nearby Tecoma on 7 April 2014.

+Commerce

 Most of the commercial district of Belgrave is located on Main Street, which is at the end of Burwood Highway.
 There are also shops on Bayview Road, which is located just across the rail bridge.

-Belgrave has galleries and bookshops.
-There is an organic and fair trade emphasis amongst some businesses including Belgrave Organics, a number of cafés serving fairtrade coffee (Earthly Pleasures Organic Café, The Laughing Owl, Mareesa's Cafe, Tree of Delights and Bensons).
-There is Belgrave Emporium with stalls of new and vintage wares, works from local artists plus vintage clothing and items.
-There is a Woolworths supermarket, two hairdressing salons, a travel agency, a building design (drafting) service, a pharmacy, a butcher, a dry cleaner, a bakery, a patisserie “ The Blacksmith" a newsagency, a cinema, a few fast food outlets, restaurants, a Centrelink office, a pub and a few bars/lounges, two banks (the Commonwealth Bank and the Bendigo Bank), a tattoo studio, as well as a public library.
-It also has a very active Traders Association.

-Tourism
+Belgrave has galleries and bookshops among various other shops and businesses.

 Belgrave's most notable attraction is the heritage narrow gauge, steam-operated Puffing Billy Railway, which was reopened in 1962—after four years of restoration by volunteers—and travels through 24 kilometres of cool temperate rainforest, semi-urban development and rural farmland to Gembrook.
-It is also the terminus of the Belgrave Suburban Electric Railway Line.
+It is also the terminus of the Belgrave railway line.

-Other nearby attractions include The 1000 Steps in Upper Ferntree Gully, Sherbrooke Forest and Sherbrooke Falls in the Dandenong Ranges National Park.

-Social scene

-Belgrave has a park 3 km from the Main Street.

-The Cameo Cinema has eight cinemas, with Cinema 1 dating to the 1930s.
-There is an outdoor Cinema at the rear of the building, which is open only during the summer months (December to March).
-There is a music scene with live acts taking place at Sooki Lounge, 12 Bar Belgrave, Zuke's Place, and Belgrave Hotel.
-There is a recording studio.
-The historic property known as Glen Harrow Gardens has been featured on travel television programs.
-During the summer months, Belgrave Pool is open.
-Belgrave pool is an outdoor 33m heated pool.